hamlet-io/docs/docs/getting-started/install.md

 - **engine** looks after generating contracts that describe what you want to do, create infrastructure, draw diagrams, find the hostname of a deployment etc. This is built on Java using the [apache freemarker](https://freemarker.apache.org/) template engine.
 - **executor** runs the contracts from the engine and provides the user interface to the engine.
 We have two executors which work together, a bash based backend along with a python based CLI.

 The CLI manages the installation of the required parts once its been installed, but we do have some extra dependencies.

-This task will tke you through the process of installing these dependencies, we've included some standard installations and included description of whats required
+This task will take you through the process of installing these dependencies, we've included some standard environments and included description of whats required

 ## Getting Everything Installed